dvthiriez/tdd_with_python/README.md

 Test-Driven Development with Python
 ===================================
 Repo tracking my progress of working through Harry J.W.
-Percival's book on TDD __Test-Driven Development with Python__ available @ http://www.obeythetestinggoat.com
+Percival's book on TDD, __Test-Driven Development with Python__, available @ http://www.obeythetestinggoat.com

 ## Objective
 To become savvy with automated testing, test-driven development (TDD), and Django.

 ## Current progress
-- [x] *Part 1:* The Basics of TDD and Django
+- [x] **Part 1:** The Basics of TDD and Django
   - [x] Chapter 1: Getting Django Set Up Using a Functional Test
   - [x] Chapter 2: Extending Our Functional Test Using the unittest Module
   - [x] Chapter 3: Testing a Simple Home Page with Unit Tests